 West of Winsted, the trail is primarily gravel, although it has a mowed-grass surface from Cedar Mills to Cosmos.

 In Hutchinson, a nearly 3-mile section of the trail is paved.

 It crosses the southern end of Winsted, with the only break in the entire trail being a gap caused by Winsted city development.
 Because of the separation, there are two entry/exit points in town, one on the east side and one on the west side.

 Efforts are being made by the city to entice visitors to the lakefront promenade, parks, and the downtown areas of Winsted from those Luce Line entry points.

 Where the trail enters Winsted by Southview Park on the east, new signage was added in 2010, titled “Winsted Byway.”
-The signage can be found throughout town along the trail, and it directs visitors north to Mill Reserve Park and the lakefront promenade.
+The signs can be found throughout town along the trail, and they direct visitors north to Mill Reserve Park and the lakefront promenade.
 Plans are being considered to create a plaza entry in this area, as well, to provide trail users with seating and landscaping to make it more inviting.

 The Luce Line Trail entry on the west side of Winsted is south of the Cenex Winsted Farmer’s Co-op, on the west side of McLeod County Road 1.

-The trail will be available for multiple uses, such as hiking, biking, inline skating, cross country skiing, and snowmobiling.
-A parallel horse trail is also included in the cost of the project.
+Once it is completed, the trail will be available for multiple uses, such as hiking, biking, inline skating, cross country skiing, and snowmobiling.
+A parallel horse trail will also be included.